-The list of defined service-level objectives (SLOs) within a Dynatrace monitoring environment shows important information such as current status and error budget, as well as details about target, warning, and timeframe during which the SLO is to be evaluated.
+The list of defined service-level objectives (SLOs) within a Dynatrace monitoring environment shows important information such as current status and error budget, as well as details about error budget, target, warning, the number of open problems out of the total number of problems for the SLO entity selector, and the timeframe during which the SLO is to be evaluated.

 By default, each SLO is evaluated according to its defined timeframe, but for what-if analyses with different timeframes and for a retrospective view, you can temporarily switch to the global timeframe.